 Remember that you can't buy rail passes in Europe; you must purchase them within six months of your vacation and get them validated on your first day of travel.

-The Eurail Globalpass offers consecutive-day first-class travel in Europe (Austria, Belgium, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, the Netherlands, Hungary, Italy, Luxembourg, Norway, Portugal, Republic of Ireland, Romania, Slovenia, Spain, Sweden, and Switzerland) for 15 days, 21 days, one month, two months, or three months, depending upon the duration you choose.
+The Eurail Global Pass offers consecutive-day first-class travel in Europe (including Austria, Belgium, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, the Netherlands, Hungary, Italy, Luxembourg, Norway, Portugal, Republic of Ireland, Romania, Slovenia, Spain, Sweden and Switzerland) for 5 days or up to 3 months, depending upon the duration you choose.
 Prices per day decrease with increasing pass duration.
 You'll still have to pay supplements on high-speed trains, and you'll have to pay for seat reservations if you want them, although first class tends to have more unreserved seats then second in most markets.

-The Eurail Select Pass offers unlimited train travel of three, four, or five bordering countries connected by train or ship.
-There is a choice of five, six, eight, 10 or 15 days within two months, consecutively or not.
+The Eurail Select Pass offers unlimited train travel of two, three or four bordering countries connected by train or ship.
+There is a choice of five to 10-day passes.

 Multiple Country Rail Passes